vibbits/nextflow-workshop/README.md

 Pipeline parameters are the parameters used in the pipeline script (e.g. `params.reads`).
 They are related to the pipeline and can be modified/overwritten on the command-line with a **double dash**: e.g parameter `params.reads` in the `fastqc.nf` script can be set as `--reads` in the command-line.

-There are more ways to set your pipeline parameters, for example in a `nextflow.config` file.
-This can be useful when there are many parameters to a pipline, or if you want to save the parameters for reuse later.
+There are more ways to set your pipeline parameters, for example in a `params.json` file.
+This can be useful when there are many parameters to a pipeline, or if you want to save the parameters for reuse later.
 More information about this can be found [here](https://www.nextflow.io/docs/latest/config.html).

 Nextflow  options are set in the command-line with a **single dash** and are predefined in Nextflow's language.
 Here are some examples:

 - `-bg` runs the workflow in the background.
-- `-resume` resumes the parameter from where it failed last time and uses cached information from the `work/` directory.
+- `-resume` resumes the pipeline from where it failed last time and uses cached information from the `work/` directory.
 - `-with-report` creates a report of how the pipeline ran (performance, memory usages etc.).
 - `-work-dir` overwrite the name of the directory where intermediate result files are written.
 - ...